All Episodes

 Well, maybe the closest games are usually played late in the match when players are more fatigued.

-Maybe more of those games involve weak players, maybe more of them occur at the French Open where the court's harder to play.
+Maybe more of them occur at the French Open where the court's harder to play.

-Another counter-theory, maybe women play more defensively when the score is tight.
+Another counter theory: maybe women play more defensively when the score is tight.

-If both players just keep lobbing the ball back and forth, there can't be any forced errors, so all errors are recorded as unforced.
+If both players just keep lobbing the ball back and forth, there can't be any forced errors.

 But unfortunately for the counter theory, so do men.

-When the pressure's on both men and women get more defensive and by about the same amount, but only women make more errors.
+When the pressure's on, both men and women get more defensive and by about the same amount, but only women make more errors.

-Meanwhile, another band of researchers has gone on to explain and research, been running experiments to see how men and women perform in competitive environments.
+Meanwhile, another band of researchers gone on to explain and research, been running experiments to see how men and women perform in competitive environments.

 But in competition against men, women do no better than when they're working in isolation.

-Competition against anyone, according to the statistical analysis here of this this French professor, Michelle, the gentleman Pazerman.
+Competition against anyone, according to the statistical analysis here of this French professor, Michelle, the gentleman Paserman, competition against anyone improves men's performance.

-Competition against anyone improves men's performance.
+Competition against women improves women's performance.

-Competition against women improves women's performance, but competition against women, against men, uh women crumble.
+But competition against women, against men, women crumble.

 It's why there exists the Queen Bee syndrome.

-Why they're whoa, you the reaction, this guy is a Nazi.
+This guy is a Nazi.

 The readers of Slate.com cannot believe Slate published this.